jdcalus/STSA-Workshop-3-Hybrid-Cloud/README.md

 Your HTTP REST call should look fairly similar to the first one, except that you'll be using the triple-curly-braces to substitute two parameters instead of one.
 Remember the formatting above.

+Click the **done** and then the **Deploy** button.

-When done, you should have two services, and both Test buttons should return something looking like item information from the CICS Replies debug node.
+When completed, you should have two services, and both Test buttons should return something looking like item information from the CICS Replies debug node.

 Tip: Don't worry if you see a "No Response Object" warning while testing with the buttons.
 Since we're calling it from a manual inject, and not an HTTP request, the HTTP response node gets confused, but it'll work just fine when we call it as a real service.

 You can also drive these services from a REST client, by using the addresses noted in the HTTP In nodes.

 ## Exercise 2:
 So far, we've just created two simple services, and they don't do much on their own, but it's time to make a service that provides a little more value.